PurpleTeamSoftwareSolutions/optix-appliance-iac/README.md

 # Optix Appliance IAC #
-[Command Center](https://www.critical-sec.com/command-center/) is a full featured vulnerability management platform for penetration testing teams.
-Command Center Scanner is the client application designed to perform tasks during penetration tests and security audits using
+[CyberOptix](https://purpleteamsoftware.com/cyberoptix/) is a full featured vulnerability management platform for Red and Blue teams.
+The CyberOptix appliance is the client application designed to perform tasks during penetration tests and security audits using
 Docker containers.
-This repository contains packer files and scripts to automate building AMI, Azure, and VMware images of CCScanner.
+This repository contains packer files and scripts to automate building OVA, AMI, and Azure images of the Optix Appliance.

 # Step 1 ) #